 But before we proceed, we need to define exactly what white flour is and how it differs from whole grain flour.

-Let’s begin with the anatomy of a whole grain.
-A whole grain consists of three parts: the bran, the germ, and the endosperm.
-The bran is the outer coating of the grain and is loaded with vitamins, anti-oxidants, and fiber.
+Let’s begin with the anatomy of the whole grain.
+Whole grain consists of three parts: the bran, the germ, and the endosperm.
+The bran is the outer coating of the grain and is loaded with vitamins, antioxidants, and fiber.

 The inside layer is the germ, and it is also jam-packed with vitamins, minerals, fat, and protein.
 The endosperm resides in the middle of the grain and is composed mostly of starchy carbohydrates.